OctoPrint/plugins.octoprint.org/_plugins/LongPathSDList.md

 id: LongPathSDList
 title: OctoPrint-Longpathsdlist
-description: A simple plugin to show long path names in the SD List
+description: Could block serial communication - read more at the plugin homepage!
+This is a simple plugin to show long path names in the SD List.
 authors:
 - Petttkous
 license: AGPLv3